Optimal Computation in Anonymous Dynamic Networks: Leaderless and Stabilizing Algorithms

 \lstset{style=mystyle}

-\begin{lemma} Let $\mathcal V$ be the view of a process in a $T$-interval-disconnected network of size $n$ taken at round $2Tn$ or after.
-Then, \cref{l:algorithm1} on input $\mathcal V$ returns $(t, S)$, where $0\leq t\leq Tn$ and $S$ is a homogeneous system of $k-1$ independent linear equations in $k=|L_{t}|$ variables $x_1$, $x_2$, \dots, $x_k$.
-Moreover, $S$ is satisfied by assigning to $x_i$ the anonymity of the $i$th node of $L_{t}$, for all $1\leq i\leq k$. \end{lemma} \begin{proof} It is well known that, if $T=1$, information takes less than $n$ rounds to travel from a process to any other process~\cite{KLO10}.
-Thus, if $T\geq 1$, it takes less than $Tn$ rounds (cf.~\cref{p:time}).
-Since $\mathcal V$ is a view taken at round $2Tn$ (or after), all levels of $\mathcal V$ up to $L_{Tn+1}$ are \emph{complete}, i.e., all nodes in the first $Tn+1$ levels of the network's history tree also appear in the view $\mathcal V$.
+\begin{lemma} Let $\mathcal V$ be the vista of an agent in a $\tau$-union-connected network of size $n$ taken at round $t'$, and let \cref{l:algorithm1} return $(t,S)$ on input $\mathcal V$.
+Assume that one of the following conditions holds: \begin{enumerate} \item $t\geq 0$ and $t'\geq t+\tau(n-1)+1$, or \item $t'\geq \tau(2n-c)$, where $c$ is the number of distinct inputs held by agents at round $0$. \end{enumerate} Then, $0\leq t\leq \tau(n-c+1)-1$, and $S$ is a homogeneous system of $k-1$ independent linear equations (with integer coefficients) in $k=|L_{t}|$ variables $x_1$, $x_2$, \dots, $x_k$.
+Moreover, $S$ is satisfied by assigning to $x_i$ the anonymity of the $i$th node of $L_{t}$, for all $1\leq i\leq k$. \end{lemma} \begin{proof} If $\tau=1$, it takes at most $n-1$ rounds for information to travel from an agent to any other agent, due to \cref{xl:propa}.
+In general, if $\tau\geq 1$, it takes at most $\tau(n-1)$ rounds, by \cref{p:time}.
+Therefore, since $\mathcal V$ is a vista taken at round $t'$, all levels of $\mathcal V$ up to $L_{t'-\tau(n-1)}$ are complete (recall that a level of a vista is complete if it has no missing nodes).

-Since the anonymity of the root of $\mathcal V$ is $n$, there must be less than $n$ branching nodes in $\mathcal V$.
-Therefore, the first $Tn$ levels contain an interval of at least $T$ consecutive levels, say from $L_r$ to $L_{r+T-1}$, where all nodes are non-branching and can be partitioned into $|L_r|=|L_{r+T-1}|$ strands $P_i$.
+Assume Condition~2 first.
+Since $t'\geq \tau(2n-c)$, all levels of $\mathcal V$ up to $L_{\tau(n-c+1)}$ are complete.
+Thus, level $L_0$ is complete, and therefore it has exactly $c$ nodes, because two agents are distinguishable at round~$0$ if and only if they have distinct inputs.
+Since the sum of the anonymities of these $c$ nodes is $n$, there may be at most $n-c$ branching nodes in $\mathcal V$ (excluding the root).
+Hence, the levels from $L_0$ up to $L_{\tau(n-c+1)-1}$ contain an interval of at least $\tau$ consecutive levels, say from $L_r$ to $L_{r+\tau-1}$, where all nodes are non-branching and can be partitioned into $k=|L_r|=|L_{r+\tau-1}|$ strands $P_1$, $P_2$, \dots, $P_{k}$ (Lines~9--10).